bluenviron/mediamtx/README.md

    The configuration can be changed dynamically when the server is running (hot reloading) by writing to the configuration file.
 Changes are detected and applied without disconnecting existing clients, whenever it's possible.

-2. By overriding configuration parameters with environment variables, in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
+2. By overriding configuration parameters with environment variables, in the format `MTX_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
 For instance, the `rtspAddress` parameter can be overridden in the following way:

    ```
-   RTSP_RTSPADDRESS="127.0.0.1:8554" ./rtsp-simple-server
+   MTX_RTSPADDRESS="127.0.0.1:8554" ./rtsp-simple-server
    ```

    Parameters that have array as value can be overriden by setting a comma-separated list.
 For example:
    ```
-   RTSP_PROTOCOLS="tcp,udp"
+   MTX_PROTOCOLS="tcp,udp"
    ```

    Parameters in maps can be overridden by using underscores, in the following way:

    ```
-   RTSP_PATHS_TEST_SOURCE=rtsp://myurl ./rtsp-simple-server
+   MTX_PATHS_TEST_SOURCE=rtsp://myurl ./rtsp-simple-server
    ```

    This method is particularly useful when using Docker; any configuration parameter can be changed by passing environment variables with the `-e` flag:

    ```
-   docker run --rm -it --network=host -e RTSP_PATHS_TEST_SOURCE=rtsp://myurl aler9/rtsp-simple-server
+   docker run --rm -it --network=host -e MTX_PATHS_TEST_SOURCE=rtsp://myurl aler9/rtsp-simple-server
    ```

 3. By using the [HTTP API](#http-api).